GiandomenicoRiceputi/test-el-website/src/index.md

   summary: "Let me help you make your accessible website"
   buttonText: "Hello Baby"
   buttonUrl: "https://piccalil.li/"

+featuredWork:
+  title: "Selected work"
+  summary: "Some stuff that should give you an idea of what we're all about."
 ---

 this is pretty rad right ?